 Men of Honor (2000) Movie Quote

-Spooilermovie.com Welcome back to another exciting discussion on Men of Honor 2000 Movie Quote As things stand I aim to discuss Men of Honor 2000 Movie Quote Content Discussing Men of Honor 2000 Movie Quote Contains spoilers and the full plot of the movie-if you don’t mind.
+Spooilermovie.com Welcome back to another exciting discussion on Men of Honor 2000 Movie Quote As of now I’d like to bring up Men of Honor 2000 Movie Quote Content Discussing Men of Honor 2000 Movie Quote Contains spoilers and the full plot of the movie-if you don’t mind.
 Keep reading this article!
-Follow the detailed explanation until the end.
+Don't miss it continue reading until the end.

 Carl Brashear (Cuba Gooding Jr.), speaking to his mentor, Billy Sunday (Robert De Niro), after facing harsh treatment and resistance in his pursuit of becoming a diver: